ValenValine/Reporter-assay-statistical-analysis/README.md

-# reporterassay

-Reporter Assay Statistical Analysis:
+# Reporter Assay Statistical Analysis:

 This project is conducted as an extension of our prior findings regarding protein-protein interactions involving the protein of interest with proteins 1/2/3.
 The aim is to investigate whether proteins 1/2/3 exert any significant influence on the activity of the protein of interest.
 To address this, we opted for a reporter assay to discern whether the absence of any of these proteins has a notable impact on the activity of the protein of interest.